 Many college students value the opportunity to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.

-CUNY Graduate School and University Center is ranked #109 in ethnic diversity nationwide with a student body composition that is far above the national average.
+The Graduate Center, CUNY is ranked #109 in ethnic diversity nationwide with a student body composition that is far above the national average.

 Low Balance of Male and Female Students